 Last week, on the Suzy Quilts Patterns Facebook Group (yes, I hope you read that like the episode recap narrator of your favorite TV show), someone asked if there was a right and wrong side to quilt batting.

-I actually thought I knew the answer to this, but when I started reading the responses from you in the question thread, I realized that there is a lot on this subject that I need to research.
+I actually thought I knew the answer to this, but when I started reading the responses from you in the comment thread, I realized that there is a lot on this subject that I need to research.
 Confession: before researching this post, I actually thought that Quilters Dream Wool had scrim!!
 OMG, RIGHT??
-So crazy.
-(FYI it doesn't – don't be confused.)
+So silly of me. 😉 (FYI it doesn't – don't be confused.)

 We need to talk about the sides of batting, and how to make sure we stay on its good side.

 The Right Side to Batting

 Just like fabric (and your unpredictably emotional friend), a lot of batting also has a right side and a wrong side.
 This is important to be aware of, because if you place your batting wrong-side-up, you could have issues with consistent thread tension, and your quilt may grow more of a beard!